IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Whether ... there are any odd perfect numbers is a most difficult question.”

+>“Now I will have less distraction.”
+[Upon losing the use of his right eye]

 ― <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Leonhard Euler</a>

 >“I had no need of that hypothesis.”
 [When <a href="https://en.wikipedia.org/wiki/Napoleon" target="_blank">Napoleon</a> said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]